immersive-web/privacy-and-security/EXPLAINER.md

 Further, it's not clear what value data throttling would bring.
 Even a small amount of data can pose a security risk, and without a hard limit on data access, over time a site could gather a large amount of geometry data.
 For example, if geometry gathering was limited to a user action, sites could design experiences (e.g. games) which solicit frequent user actions to get as much geometry as possible.

 In both cases, providing low-resolution or inaccurate data might trade off perceived safety for app quality, but but given the low amount of data necessary to pose a risk it is possible that such an approach would hobble the API (degrade the user experience) without actually making it safer.

+A user agent might choose to allow users to explicitly choose the data fidelity available to a site, possibly with a visual indication of what data resolution is being provided, so that the user can estimate both the threats to their privacy as well as the impact on their user experience.

 _<span style="color:#24292e;">TODO: Provide examples<span style="color:#24292e;"> of decimated, lower-resolution data sets so the reader can get a feel for what information is actually available at various geometry levels.</span></span>_